-The subject must deal with the human figure, either singly or in composition, and be executed in black and white by pen, pencil or hard crayon, but not in chalk or charcoal.
-The awards are based upon the precision, accuracy of delineation, proportion, detail, simplicity, and picture quality of the drawings submitted.
+The subject must deal with the human figure, (not the head only) either singly or in composition, and be executed in black and white by pen, pencil or hard crayon, but not in chalk or charcoal.
+The award, are based upon the precision, accuracy of delineation, proportions detail, simplicity, and picture quality of the drawings submitted.